 International Day of Friendship

-Date When Celebrated : July 30
+Date When Celebrated : This holiday is always held on July 30

 The world is filled with too much hatred, too much fighting and too much mistrust of others.
 The International Day of Friendship is certainly an opportunity to stop, and to reverse, these worldwide problems.